Infection and immunity

 Specific areas of interest include molecular virology, bacterial pathogenesis, fungal pathogenesis, parasitology and innate immunity.

-Theme leader: Professor Alex Khromykh
+Theme leader: Prof Alex Khromykh

 Research disciplines